 requirements.
 That contains all the objectives so they

 can be delivered throughout the project exercise.

-Giles Sirett: I see the single most common reason for
+Giles Sirett: I see the single most common reason for project

 failure is a lack of involvement at strategic-level